mnot/I-D/h2-vpn/draft.md

 * PADDED (0x4): When set, bit 3 indicates that the Pad Length field and any padding that it describes are present.

 IP frames MUST be associated with a stream.
-If an IP frame is received whose stream identifier field is 0x0, the recipient MUST respond with a connection error (Section 5.4.1) of type PROTOCOL_ERROR.
+If an IP frame is received whose stream identifier field is 0x0, the recipient MUST respond with a connection error ({{RFC7540}}, Section 5.4.1) of type
+PROTOCOL_ERROR.

 IP frames are subject to flow control and can only be sent when a stream is in the "open" or